Fees and Policies

 IDP’s operating hours are Monday through Friday, 7:30am to 5:30pm.
 Parents are requested to pick up their children promptly by 5:30pm as children cannot be accommodated after closing.

 Late arrivals are charged $15 for each 15 minutes or fraction thereof.
-IDP/Franz uses the time displayed on the clock on the wall in the big room, and IDP/Fernald uses the time displayed on the clock on the wall in the potty room; family members are strongly encouraged to synchronize their watches and clocks accordingly.
 Late pick-up fees are payable at the time of pick-up, in cash, to the closing staff member; parents will be asked to sign a late pick-up slip.

 Because there are no provisions for keeping a child after closing hours, consistent lateness will be cause to ask a parent to withdraw his/her child from IDP.

 Drop-in care is available to children currently enrolled at IDP when space permits.
-The rate for drop-in care is $11.50/hour.
+The rate for drop-in care is $12.00/hour.
 Advance notice is required.

 IDP parents must be able to demonstrate that they are able to make at least a one-year commitment to the IDP from the time that the child is enrolled.
 The parent must show that he/she is able to (and reasonably expects to) maintain the affiliation that made it possible for his/her child to be admitted to the IDP.
 Parents will be required to provide verification of that affiliation annually.